H-IAAC/demo-user-simulator-unity/README.md

    - Open Unity Hub, click "Add", select the repository folder and open it.
    - Allow Unity to import assets and resolve packages.

-3. Follow the instructions form [UwU repository](https://github.com/mnottale/uwu) to configure Ultralight SDK and Unity bridge.
+3. Follow the instructions from [UwU repository](https://github.com/mnottale/uwu) to configure Ultralight SDK and Unity bridge.

 ## Citation